 By Barry Rubinow

-Barry Rubinow is an award-winning documentary filmmaker and editor who worked as Senior VP, Creative for The Documentary Channel
+Barry Rubinow is an award-winning documentary filmmaker and editor.
+He was Senior VP, Creative for The Documentary Channel.